-This attribute is used to attach named extended attributes and model associations.
-This association is not applicable when the XML schema interchange is used, since the XSD mechanism for supporting "anyAttribute" from other namespaces already satisfies this requirement.
-See 6.3.17 for additional information on extensibility.
+mod the med nam his attribute is used to attach named extended attributes and odel associations.
+This association is not applicable when e XML schema interchange is used, since the XSD echanism for supporting "anyAttribute" from other mespaces already satisfies this requirement.
+See 6.3.17 for ditional information on extensibility. -------------------------- --